-Another common thing to do during the Shichi Fukujin Meguri is purchasing a special book called a ‘shuincho’ for collecting stamps (shuin) from each shrine visited.
+Another common thing to do during the Shichi Fukujin Meguri is purchasing a special book called a ‘goshuincho’ for collecting stamps (goshuin) from each shrine visited.
 There are many recommended routes in visiting each god, but it is not mandatory.
 The important thing is to complete making the visit to each of the seven gods.

 Another is the rubbing of the gods’ statues.
 It is said that rubbing the head or shoulders of Daikoku will bring wealth while rubbing the stomach of Hotei, happiness, and good luck.
 Rubbing of statues is also a practice in many countries, but Japan is especially fond of this tradition.